OK, you're here to find out how to get rid of bed bugs, so we'll get on with it, shall we?

 - There may be a musty smell hanging around your space, this is something that bed bugs release.

 The best solution for getting rid of bed bugs might be to replace your mattress entirely.
-This is a big investment, though, so first:
+This is a big investment, though, so your first port of call might have to be to give your bed a thorough scrub.

 - Take a stiff brush to the mattress, then vacuum it thoroughly and regularly.
 Empty the vacuum cleaner immediately into an outdoor bin.